-For more information on specific payment options or to enroll in the Interest-Free Monthly Payment Deferment Plan, contact the DCC Bursarcs Office at (214) 453-8165 or toll free at 1 (800) 688-1029 for assistance.
-Students with past due accounts desiring to set up a monthly payment plan must contact the DCC Bursarcs Office.
+For more information on specific payment options or to enroll in the Interest-Free Monthly Payment Deferment Plan, contact the DCC Bursar's Office at (214) 453-8165 or toll free at 1 (800) 688-1029 for assistance.
+Students with past due accounts desiring to set up a monthly payment plan must contact the DCC Bursar's Office.